 I am a data scientist and research associate at the Institute for Quantitative Social Science at Harvard University.
-I received my Ph.D. in Physical Anthropology from New York University and my M.Sc. in Biological Anthropology and B.A. in Anthropology and Archaeology from the University of Durham (UK).
+I received my Ph.D. and M.Phil. in Physical Anthropology from New York University and my M.Sc. in Biological Anthropology and B.A. in Anthropology and Archaeology from the University of Durham.

-I conduct research on a variety of topics in Evolutionary Biology, but I am primarily interested in the phylogenetic history of fossil apes and humans, and developing new statistical methods for inferring this history.
-For this research I have received funding from the National Science Foundation, The Leakey Foundation, the American Philosophical Society, and the Linnean Society of London.
+I conduct research on a variety of topics in evolutionary biology, but I am primarily interested in evolutionary medicine and the phylogenetic history of fossil apes and humans.
+For this research, I have received funding from the National Science Foundation, The Leakey Foundation, the American Philosophical Society, and the Linnean Society of London.

-During 6 years at Harvard I have consulted on over 1000 different research projects, mentoring over 600 individual researchers, across over 35 different Harvard departments and schools, as well as MIT.
+During 7 years at Harvard I have consulted on over 1300 different research projects, mentoring in excess of 700 individual researchers, across 35 different Harvard departments and schools, as well as MIT.